Kitsun3Sec/DomainTricks/DomainEnum.md

 Get-UserProperty -Properties samaccountname,<property> |Select-String -Pattern  "<grapable term>"
 ```

-* Hint to **avoid detection**:
+* Hint to avoid detection:

-    * Look for users with pwdlastset that is not very old;
+    Look for users with pwdlastset that is not very old;
-    * Look for users that logoncount is big;
+    Look for users that logoncount is big;
-    * Look for users that badpwdcount is non-zero or a big numer;
+    Look for users that badpwdcount is non-zero or a big numer;

 # Enumerate Computer objets: